What is Heritage University’s tax I.D. number?

 If you are a transfer student, an official high school transcript or GED certificate will be required if you have earned fewer than 60 semester credit hours.
 Our evaluator will determine the number of transferable semester credit hours once you have submitted official transcripts from all colleges and universities previously attended.
 Then our admissions staff will contact you if additional documents are needed.
 Transfer students who do not have an associate of arts degree, or who have 60 or fewer semester credit hours, may be asked to take the assessment test.

 Does Heritage University have any institutional scholarships that I can apply for?

 Heritage University has a variety of institutional scholarship programs.
 The majority of these scholarships are awarded to new and returning students in the early spring for the following academic year.
-Please call our Admissions Office regarding scholarship programs and application deadlines or click on Scholarships on the Student Life page.
-Applications can be obtained from the Student Services Center and local high school counselors.
+Please call our Admissions & Financial Aid Offices regarding scholarship opportunities and application deadlines or view available opportunities on our Scholarships page.

 Is there an application deadline at Heritage University?